-Personally, I’m in a constant battle with crow’s feet and dark circles under my eyes, so the Phytomer eye mask is one of my favorites.
+Personally, I’m in a constant battle with crow’s feet and dark circles under my eyes, so the Phytomer eye cream is one of my favorites.
 If you’re more concerned about overall facial aging, try a lifting mask instead.

 Embrace the Power of Retinol

 When it comes to facial aging, retinol is the absolute gold standard.
 It’s about as effective of a product as you can get without schlepping to a spa and shelling out hundreds of dollars, not to mention plenty of your precious time, for a professional skin treatment.

 In other words, retinol is an absolute necessity when you’re getting your skin ready for an important event.